Meconium Aspiration Syndrome

 - Mechanical breathing devices (if necessary)

-Another potential complication is over expansion of the lungs.
-When airways are obstructed by MAS the air pockets in the lungs often over expand in an effort to get more oxygen.
-If the lungs over expand or inflate too much in response to MAS they can potentially rupture and even collapse.
+Another potential complication is the over-expansion of the lungs.
+When airways are obstructed by MAS the air pockets in the lungs often over-expand to get more oxygen.
+If the lungs over-expand or inflate too much in response to MAS they can potentially rupture and even collapse.
 If the lung rupture the air can escape into the chest cavity (a condition called pneumothorax) which makes it very hard to inflate and repair the lung.
 Lung rupture or collapse is probably the most dangerous complication associated with MAS.

 MAS also increases a baby's risk of developing a condition called persistent pulmonary hypertension of the newborn (PPHN).
 PPHN is a very rare but potentially life-threatening condition in which high pressure in the blood vessels surrounding the lungs restrict circulation making it very difficult for the baby to breathe.